Robust topology optimisation of lattice structures with spatially correlated uncertainties: Robust design optimisation

 \subsection{Penalisation and filtering}

 We use in some of the examples included in this paper a penalisation approach akin to the SIMP method~\citep{bendsoe1999material} to obtain optimised structures with a desired cross-sectional area distribution.
 Specifically, we aim to reduce the number of members with a relative density~$s_e < s^*$.
 The prescribed parameter~$s^*$ will usually depend on the specific manufacturing process used, and herein is set to $s^* = 0.5$.
-Figure~\ref{fig:spline_plots} shows the used the piecewise $\mathcal{C}^1$ continuous penalised density~$\tilde s_e (s_e)$ obtained by combining a univariate B-spline and a line.
-The B-spline is of polynomial degree four, has six control points, and the begin and end points are interpolating.
+Figure~\ref{fig:spline_plots} shows the used the piecewise $\mathcal{C}^1$ continuous penalised density~$\tilde s_e (s_e)$ obtained by combining a univariate B-spline curve and a line.
+The B-spline is of polynomial degree four, has six control points, and the begin and end points are interpolating.The choice of different penalisation functions has been explored by~\cite{xiao2022infill}.

 Furthermore, we regularise the optimisation problem by applying a filter to the design variables to avoid checkerboard-like instabilities known from topology optimisation for continuum structures.
 The used cone kernel function evaluated at the centroidal coordinates $\vec {c}_i$ and $\vec {c}_j$ of the members $i$ and $j$ reads